ERS-HCL/conversion-pipes/README.md

 ## Using the complete angular project

-Download the src folder and install the required packages and run the application.
+Download the converter folder and install the required packages and run the application.

 ### Installing